pazusoba/core/README.md

 # パズそば (Puzzle & Dragons solver)
+Puzzle & Dragons is a mobile app developed by Gungho.
+In this game, there is a board and you can erase orbs to make combo and damage dungeon monsters.
+Every combo will increase your attack by 25%.
+In addition, there are skyfall orbs that might potentially make more combos.

 ## The goal
-The goal is to find a good enough path quickly.
-Ideally, it should be short, cascading and aiming for max combo (except that it is never that ideal).
+There are 30 * 3^step possible states for a 6 x 5 board so it is impossible to find the true optimal path.
+Therefore, the goal is to find a good path quickly.
+Ideally, it should be short, cascading and aiming for the max combo (except that it is never that ideal).

 ## My approach
 A speicial priority queue is used which limits the size to a fixed number.
-Only states with a better score than the best can be inserted to the queue.
+Only states with a better score can be inserted to the queue.
 Thus, this is a greedy approch.
-Overall, it is better than me but it struggles to do 8 combo.
+I have improved the search with `BEAM SEARCH` so that more states will be visited.
+Overall, it has surpassed me but it still struggles to do max combo.
+However, it is not possible to achieve max combo with merely 20 steps sometimes.

-### Issues
+### Why beam search
-The main issue is that it is shortsighted and might filter out better solutions early on.
-I am thinking of looking ahead.
-The number will decrease as the step increases because there are more states deep down the tree.
-In the beginning, it is good to search down a little bit and see what's going on.
+Greedy DFS -> Greedy B(best)FS -> My special greedy BFS -> Beam Search

+As you can see, they are all greedy algorithms based on a heuristic.
+The reason is that the end goal is unknown and there are also negative values.
+Simply choosing the local maxima may result in poor solutions.

+Best first search improves the overall performance but it is consumes too much memory and is extremely slowly in computation.
+That's why I wanted to prune useless branches because a better path is guaranteed to have a better score.

+My special BFS was thus introduced.
+It can be seen as my attempt on the Beam Search algorithm but it has a problem, shortsighted.
+With size 1000, it can only check 6 steps (3^6) and after that, it only inserts if a state is better than the current best state.
+However, states with more potential might be blocked by local maxima because currently, it has less score.

+Introducing beam search, it checks more states compared to my special BFS and accepts states with a lower score.
+For a beam size of 1000, it always checks for 3000 states per step and chooses the best 1000 and continue with the next step.
+It is not optimal but often, really close.
+This algorithm makes the complexity from 30 * 3^25 to 25 * 1000 * 3 (step 25, size 1000 and no diagonal moves).

 ### Improvements
+Currently, evaluating score and board related parts can be slow.
+By improving them, a larger size can be used to produce even better solutions.
 - [ ] Improving combo counting (especially for combo with many orbs sticking together)
     - Union find
     - Flood fill
-- [ ] Better scoring algorithm (I think the curent one is good enough)
+- [ ] Better scoring algorithm (I think the curent one is good enough thought)
     - Combo
     - Cacasde
+    - Increase the speed
-- [ ] Using beam search to scan the entire board (it only chooses the top ones)
+- [x] Using beam search to scan the entire board (it only chooses the top ones)
-    - This cuts down so many branches but at the same time, it won't ignore those with potential
+    - This cuts down so many branches but at the same time, it doesn't ignore those with potential
+    - My solution is now actually getting close to padopt

 ## How to compile
 This is written on a windows computer so I am using the `mingw` package from `choco`.